IvanZ505/runb-notes/docs/sys-prog/c-basics.md

 ---

+### Ternary Operators

+`condition1 ? code1 : code2`

+- This basically functions like an if, then, else statement.
+If the condition is true, do the thing in code 1, otherwise, do the thing in code 2.
+- This can be used to declare variables.

+**Example:**

+`char *fname = argc > 1 ? argv[1] : "test.txt";`

+---

 When do we need a explicit declaration?

 	1) I might want to refer to something defined in another source file...